RiddleHe/UNet/README.md

 ## Technologies

-- Implemented transposed convolutions to upsample the previous output so that the spatial features of the original input is retained.
+- Implemented 4 layers of transposed convolutions to upsample the previous output so that the spatial features of the original 96x128 input is retained.

 - Added residual connections from downsampling convolutional layers to the transposed convolutional layers to combine textural information with spatial information.